sindhuja-v-jain/Gesture-recognition-with-CNNs/README.md

 The task is to train a model on the 'train' folder which performs well on the 'val' folder as well (as usually done in ML projects).

+## Approach Taken ##
+### 1) Data Pre-Processing : ###
+      The proprocessing of data is performed in a Generator Function .
+As we have 2 different dimensions of images ,all of them are cropped to same size .Also batches of video frames are created to be fed to the training model.
+      Data was split as train and test data and an epoch and batch size variable was created to vary their values to inspect performance of model.
+### 2) Model Building : ###
+      Started with a simple 7 layer 3D convolution network and Adam optimiser.
+Evaluated model based on categorical accuracy by plotting training epochs vs model accuracy . val_categorical_accuracy turned out to be 0.2222 which is very low.
+Tried creating 2 more variations of the conv 3d model by adding more layers .
+The validation accuracy did not improve much and stood at 56%.
+      Hence , tried a conv 2d model with time distributed layers the validation categorical accuracy improved significantly from 56% to 76%.
+Further tweaking the model by adding LSTM layers did not make any further improvements.

+## Further Work ##
+I am looking forward to solve this porblem starting with a pre- trained model and to fine tune it to get better accuracy.